How Do I Start Fundraising?

 by | Jan 15, 2021

-Did you know a majority (90%) of non-profit organizations report that they have one source of funding and that one source accounts for 90% of their total funding?
+Did you know that a majority (90%) of non-profit organizations rely on a single source for 90% of their funding?
+How do I start fundraising to diversify?

-When we work with clients to help increase their funding, we typically recommend that they diversify their Funding Streams Imagefunding.
-When an organization is strongly reliant on fees for service or grants, then we help them determine what other funding sources might be a good fit for their organization based on their industry, community and organizational capacity.
+When we work with clients to help increase their funding, we typically recommend that they diversify their funding.
+When an organization is strongly reliant on fees for service or grants, we help them determine what other funding sources might be a good fit based on their industry, community, and organizational capacity.

-We often find that many non-profit organizations, especially those who are smaller (under $1 million dollar budgets), do not have a strategic fundraising strategy.
+We often find that many non-profit organizations, especially those with smaller budgets (under $1 million), do not have a strategic fundraising strategy.
 Fundraising simply means partnering with individuals and organizations to support your cause.
-Fundraising can be a great method to supplement your existing funding (fees for service, grants, and contracts) that might be stringent with how you can provide services.
+It can be a great method to supplement your existing funding (fees for service, grants, and contracts) that might be stringent about how you can provide services.

-As a non-profit organization, you might be wondering how do I get started with fundraising?
-Recently we have worked with a few organizations to help them diversity AND increase their funding to grow their program and impact.
+As a non-profit organization, how do you approach fundraising?
+Recently, we have worked with a few organizations to help them diversify and increase their funding to grow their programs and impact.
 Below are some strategies that we use that you could apply today!

 1. Set a Goal

 The first step is to set a goal for how much you need to raise from your fundraising efforts and how this will support your organization.
 For example, we worked with an early childhood education center that was expanding its services to a new location.
-They were seeking funding to support the renovation and start-up costs of this new facility and were able to determine the total costs they needed from individuals and organizations to support the existing funding that they already had.
+They were seeking funding to support the renovation and start-up costs of this new facility and were able to determine the total costs they needed from individuals and organizations to supplement their existing funding.

 2. Create a Plan and Timeline

-Now that you have a fundraising goal, you need to create a plan that describes your steps to accomplish it.
+Now that you have a fundraising goal, you need to create a plan describing your steps.
 The plan does not need to be complicated, so don’t let that hold you back.
 The plan should be like any project plan.
-It will describe the different sources of funding and amount that you believe is realistic for you to secure to reach that goal.
-Who is responsible (we will get to “who” in the next step) and when will they accomplish it?
+It will describe the different funding sources, and the amount you believe is realistic for you to secure to reach that goal.
+Who is responsible (we will get to “who” in the next step), and when will they accomplish it?

 • $25,000 – Fundraising Events (you will hold 5 events that will raise $5,000/ event)